-- Plan description The following description provides general information regarding the USS 401(k) Plan for USW-Represented Employees (the Plan), a defined contribution plan.
+- 1. Plan description The following description provides general information regarding the USS 401(k) Plan for USW-Represented Employees (the Plan), a defined contribution plan.
 The Plan covers full-time employees of United States Steel Corporation (USS or Plan Sponsor) and certain Employing Companies (collectively, "Company") who are covered by a collective bargaining agreement that adopts the Plan and who have completed at least six months of continuous service.
-The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA).
+The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).
 For a more complete description of the Plan, participants should refer to the Summary Plan Description, which is available from the United States Steel and Carnegie Pension Fund (the Plan Administrator). - a.
-Contributions The Plan receives (1) Participant contributions (a) as pre-tax savings and/or Roth 401(k) savings and/or (b) rollover contributions, and (2) for certain bargaining units, employer contributions, as non-contributory defined contribution Retirement Account contributions and/or Retiree Health Care Account contributions.
+Contributions The Plan receives (1) Participant contributions (a) as pre-tax savings and/or Roth 401(k) savings and/or (b) rollover contributions, and (2) for certain bargaining units, employer contributions, as non-contribution defined contribution Retirement Account contributions and/or Retiree Health Care Account contributions.
 Each component of contributions is described in further detail below.
 Participants may contribute from 1 percent to 40 percent (in whole percentages) of regular compensation as pre-tax contributions and/or Roth 401(k) contributions (18% if the participant is a highly compensated employee) and, in 10 percent increments, up to 100 percent of bonus type payments, as defined by the Plan.
 Other qualified plan limits include:

-2019 2018 Dollar Limit on IRC Sec.
-401(k) pre-tax contributions \$ 19,000 \$ 18,500 Dollar Limit on IRC Sec.
-414(v) catch-up contributions \$ 6,000 \$ 6,000 Maximum covered compensation [IRC 401(a)(17)] \$ 280,000 \$ 275,000 Highly Compensated Employee Definition \$ 125,000 \$ 120,000
+2020 2019 Dollar Limit on IRC Sec.
+401(k) pre-tax contributions \$ 19, \$ 00 19,000 Dollar Limit on IRC Sec.
+414(v) catch-up contributions \$ 6, \$ 00 6,000 Maximum covered compensation [IRC 401(a)(17)] \$ 285, \$ 00 280,000 High y Compensated Employee Definition \$ 130, \$ 00 125,000

-For one bargaining unit, effective in May 2019, the Plan has an auto-enrollment feature where eligible employees are automatically enrolled in the Plan at a pre-tax contribution percentage of 3 percent of regular compensation per pay period, unless they make an affirmative election not to contribute to the Plan.
+For one bargaining unit, effective in May 2019, the Plan has an auto-enrollment feature where eligible employees are automatically enrolled in the Plan at a pre-tax contribution percentage of 3 percent of regular compensation per pay period, unless they select a different pre-tax contribution percentage amount or make an affirmative election not to contribute to the Plan.
 Additionally, the Plan has an auto-escalation feature for this bargaining unit where the initial 3 percent pre-tax contribution percentage will automatically increase by 1 percent on the enrollment anniversary date each year until the contribution percentage reaches 6 percent.
 Participants may, at any time, change their contribution percentage or suspend any future deductions from their pay.